The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-ARCH: Experimental results

 We begin by examining the performance of the BCT-ARCH inference methods on data generated from a model within this class.
 Consider a time series $x$ consisting of observations simulated from a BCT-ARCH model where the context-tree model is the binary tree of depth~1 with states $\mathcal {S} = \{ 0,1 \}$, and with the associated ARCH(2) base models:

-This is an intentionally difficult example, with two very similar ARCH models in the two regions.
+This is an intentionally difficult example, with two very similar ARCH models in the two~regions.
 Let the maximum context depth $D=5$ and consider a binary quantiser with threshold $c$.
 With $n=1000$ observations the MAP context-tree model is the `empty' tree, corresponding to a single ARCH model, as there are not enough data to reveal a more complex structure.
 With $n=2500$ observations, the MAP context-tree model is now the true underlying model with a posterior probability of 42\%, and with $n=5000$ observations the posterior probability of the true model becomes 90\%.
 The parameter estimates from $n=5000$ observations are,

 Here, the ARCH order $p=2$ and the quantiser threshold $c=0$ were selected as described in Section~\ref{s:Pest}.
 More extensive results on simulated data are shown in Section~\ref{app_sim_arch} of the Supplemental Material, illustrating that the posterior probability of the true underlying model converges to~1, and that the estimates of the parameters converge to the true parameter values.
-So, overall it can be concluded that our inferential procedures are very effective with data generated from BCT-ARCH models.